acohen1/GreggLimper/tuner/README.md

 - `raw_dump_dir` / `--raw-dump-dir`: where raw Discord transcripts (one JSONL per channel) land.
 Pair with `--reuse-raw` to skip Discord requests when the cache already exists.
 - `segment_dir` / `--segment-dir`: persistence for refined segments (`segments.json`).
 Combine with `--reuse-segments` to bypass the LLM refinement step when iterating on downstream stages.
 - `assistant_custom_emojis` / `--assistant-emojis`: whitelist of custom emojis that do **not** disqualify an assistant candidate.
 The segmenter already rejects speakers who send consecutive replies, emit non-text content (links, attachments, embeds), or use any other custom emoji.
 - Need the whitelist fast?
-Run `python -m tuner.scripts.list_guild_emojis` (uses `tuner/config.toml` plus `DISCORD_API_TOKEN` by default) or add `--guilds <id ...>` to target specific servers.
+Run `python scripts/list_guild_emojis.py` (uses `config.toml` plus `DISCORD_API_TOKEN` by default) or add `--guilds <id ...>` to target specific servers.
 The script prints each guild’s inventory and automatically rewrites `dataset.assistant_custom_emojis` in your tuner config with every discovered custom emoji.
 - `models.moderation` / `--moderation-model`: optional OpenAI moderation model (e.g., `omni-moderation-2024-09-26`).
 When provided, each formatted sample is screened before it’s added to `records.jsonl`; flagged samples are dropped and counted in the final stats.
 - `dataset.scrub_pii` / `--scrub-pii`: enable deterministic aliasing to anonymize user identifiers in the exported dataset.
 When on, every Discord author/mention is replaced with a friendly pseudonym, and `records.metadata.jsonl` records the alias used for the assistant persona.